 The most common side effects with Praluent (which may affect up to 1 in 10 people) are injection site reactions such as pain and redness, problems affecting the nose and throat such as colds, and itching.
 The most common side effects leading to treatment discontinuation in patients were local injection site reactions.
 For the full list of side effects and restrictions, see the package leaflet.

 Why is Praluent approved?

 The Agency’s Committee for Medicinal Products for Human Use (CHMP) decided that Praluent’s benefits are greater than its risks and recommended that it be approved for use in the EU.
-The Committee noted that across all studies in patients with primary hypercholesterolaemia and mixed dyslipidaemia, including patients on maximum recommended doses of statins or those intolerant to them, Praluent showed an important reduction in LDL-cholesterol levels, which is a known risk factor for cardiovascular (affecting the heart and blood vessels) disease.
+The Committee noted that across all studies in patients with primary hypercholesterolaemia and mixed dyslipidaemia, including patients on maximum recommended doses of statins or those intolerant to them, treatment with Praluent led to an important reduction in LDL-cholesterol levels, which is a known risk factor for cardiovascular (affecting the heart and blood vessels) disease.
 It is not yet known, however, whether Praluent will reduce cardiovascular disease, as data on long-term cardiovascular outcomes are still pending.
 Therefore, Praluent has been approved for use in patients who do not adequately respond to the maximum tolerated dose of statins or who cannot be given statins.
 With regard to safety, the Committee noted an acceptable safety profile.

 What measures are being taken to ensure the safe and effective use of Praluent?

 Recommendations and precautions to be followed by healthcare professionals and patients for the safe and effective use of Praluent have been included in the summary of product characteristics and the package leaflet.